department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medications/research/2023-11-medications-usability-testing-round2-AT/conversation-guide.md

 _(If yes – proceed to share link)_

-_(If no): Have A11Y walk the participant through screen-sharing_
+_(If no): Have A11Y walk the participant through screen-sharing._

 Our Accessibility specialist will help walk you through how to do this.
 Do you mind unmuting and walking [PARTICIPANT] through this, Angela/A11Y specialist?

 - In the Zoom application on your computer, there's a row of buttons at the bottom.
 In the center is a green button that says Share (phone) or Share Screen (computer).
   - If you don't tap the screen for a while, all the buttons at the bottom will hide.
 To get them back, you can tap/click anywhere on the screen, and they'll show up again.
-  - (If you have more than one screen, the row of buttons may be on the screen that's being shared)
+  - (If you have more than one screen, the row of buttons may be on the screen that's being shared.)
 - Now I'd like you to share your screen with me.
 Tap on the green button that says Share.
 You will then see options for what to share.
 Please choose "Screen" (phone) or your web browser.
 - Great, now I can see your screen!
 Thank you for your patience in figuring this out.
 - iPad: Broadcast screen
 - I just sent you the link to access the platform in our chat.
 If you don't mind clicking that link to open up the page.

-(_Help users navigate to chat when needed – Have A11Y specialist help the participant navigate this if needed)_
+_(Help users navigate to chat when needed – Have A11Y specialist help the participant navigate this if needed)_

 - Getting to chat is a similar process as earlier.
-In the bottom (top in iPad) of your screen, there is a row of bottoms, one of the options should say 'chat', you may need to click on the 3 dots (on smaller screens) to bring up more options.
+In the bottom (top in iPad) of your screen, there is a row of bottoms, one of the options should say 'chat,' you may need to click on the 3 dots (on smaller screens) to bring up more options.

 _(Once link has been opened)_

 - Since this is a live website, we are going to need to log into the account.
 I am going to walk you through how to do this by providing the username (which is an email) and a password.
-- As you are probably aware, there are a few ways to log into your My HealtheVet website, for this sake of this study, please select the option "ID.me" to proceed.
+- As you are probably aware, there are a few ways to log into your My HealtheVet website, for the sake of this study, please select the option "ID.me" to proceed.
 - Whenever you are ready, I will present that login information to you.

 _When ready, share the email and password using the military alphabet._

 - Go ahead and click sign-in.
-- It is going to ask for a 2-step authorization, but we have gone ahead to fill this out for you, so please click continue
+- It is going to ask for a 2-step authorization, but we have gone ahead to fill this out for you, so please click continue.
 - _On code page –_ Please proceed by clicking continue once again.

 _(Have A11Y specialist help the participant share audio from screen reader)_